damraka/CleoLOB/README.md

 * or repeated hypothesis testing without correction.

 CleoLOB is designed to expose these failure modes instead of hiding them.
 The framework therefore treats experiment validity, provenance and failure reporting as first-class parts of the research process.

 ---

 ## Empirical Validation

-CleoLOB's historical L2 reconstruction pipeline was evaluated using Deribit ETH-PERPETUAL market data over an approximately 24-hour period.
+CleoLOB has been evaluated against historical Deribit ETH-PERPETUAL Level-2 market data using both exact order-book reconstruction checks and chronological out-of-sample calibration diagnostics.

-### Reconstruction Results
+### Historical L2 Reconstruction

+A full approximately 24-hour incremental L2 stream was replayed and compared against published top-five book snapshots.

 | Metric | Result |
 |---|---:|